 The Faculty Senate encourages all faculty members at UM-Dearborn to consider ways in which Kendi's How to Be an Antiracist, excerpts from the book, similar books, videos, or other resources can be incorporated into classes across the curriculum, especially those that enroll either first-year or new transfer students.
 Our hope is that students will have an opportunity to engage with the subject matter from many disciplinary perspectives.

 In June 2019 the University Curriculum Development Committee of Faculty Senate released its proposed revisions to requirements in the Dearborn Discovery Core (DDC).
 Proposed revisions were considered by Faculty Senate from October 2019 through March 2020.
 Approved revisions are now in the process of being implemented to take full effect with the fall term, 2021.

 Faculty Senate Meeting Dates Set for 2020-2021

-During the academic year 2019-2020, Faculty Senate meets monthly on Monday afternoons, 3:30-5:00 pm, in Room 180 Fairlane Center South (FCS).
-Meetings are open to all faculty members.
+During the academic year 2020-2021, Faculty Senate meets virtually once a month on Monday afternoons, 3:30-5:00 pm.
+Meetings are announced to Senators and Alternates, and are open to all faculty members.
 Meetings are also open to the public, except when the Senate calls for an executive session.
-Remaining meeting dates are: February 24, March 16, April 13, and May 18.
-Regular meetings are not held during the months of June, July, and August.
+The full UM-Dearborn meeting schedule for AY 2020-2021 is available on the Faculty Senate web pages.

 Meeting dates, time, and locations for University of Michigan Faculty Assembly, which represents all three campuses, are located on the Faculty Assembly web page.